Email marketing for gyms and yoga studios

 - Merge tags: Address each member by name for a personal touch

-- Contact lists: Organize members into groups, such as active members, new sign-ups, and members who haven’t visited recently
+- Contact lists: Group members into active, new sign-ups, and quiet members

-- Open tracking: See which members opened your email and are re-engaging
+- Open tracking: See who opened your email and is re-engaging

-- Beautiful templates: Pick from professional designs that look great on mobile
+- Beautiful templates: Professional designs that look great on mobile

 Email ideas for gyms and yoga studios

 The “We miss you” email Subject line: “We haven’t seen you in a while.
 Everything okay?”
-Reach out to members who haven’t checked in for 2-4 weeks.
-Keep it warm and supportive, not guilt-tripping.
-Mention a new class or an upcoming event that might interest them.
+Reach out to members quiet for 2-4 weeks.
+Keep it warm, not guilt-tripping, and mention a new class or event that might tempt them back.

-New class announcement Subject line: “New Saturday morning yoga class starting next week” Whenever you add a new class, instructor, or program, let your members know.
-Make them feel like insiders who get first access.
+New class announcement Subject line: “New Saturday morning yoga class starting next week” Added a class, instructor, or program?
+Tell your members.
+Make them feel like insiders with first access.

 Monthly motivation email Subject line: “Your monthly fitness roundup.
-What’s happening in April” A brief update with the month’s schedule highlights, any special workshops, and a motivational message.
-Keep it visual and scannable.
+What’s happening in April” A brief, scannable update with schedule highlights, special workshops, and a motivational nudge.

 Seasonal challenge or event Subject line: “Join our 30-day spring challenge.
-Starts Monday” Challenges create community and motivation.
+Starts Monday” Challenges build community and motivation.
 Use email to promote them, share updates, and celebrate participants.

 Member spotlight Subject line: “Meet Sarah.
-She’s been with us for two years” Feature a member’s story (with their permission).
-This builds community and inspires others.
-It also gives members something to look forward to in your emails.
+She’s been with us for two years” Feature a member’s story (with permission).
+It builds community, inspires others, and gives readers something to look forward to.

 Refer-a-friend campaign Subject line: “Bring a friend to class this week.
-It’s on us” Send a targeted email inviting members to bring someone along for a free trial class.
-Word of mouth is powerful, and email makes it easy to put the offer in front of every member.
+It’s on us” Invite members to bring someone for a free trial class.
+Word of mouth is powerful, and email puts the offer in front of everyone.

 Re-engagement offer Subject line: “Come back this week.
-Your first class is free” For members who haven’t visited in a month or more, offer a free drop-in session.
-Sometimes removing the barrier of cost is all it takes to restart the habit.
+Your first class is free” For members away a month or more, offer a free drop-in.
+Removing the cost barrier is often all it takes to restart the habit.

 Real results

-Gyms and studios using email reminders report that about 3 out of 10 inactive members return after receiving a friendly message.
-That may not sound like much, but consider: if you have 200 inactive members and 60 come back, that’s significant recovered revenue.
+Gyms using email reminders report that about 3 out of 10 inactive members return after a friendly message.
+With 200 inactive members, that’s 60 comebacks, real recovered revenue.

-Email marketing delivers an average return of $42 for every $1 spent.
-For a fitness business, the numbers work even better because each returned member represents months of ongoing membership fees, not just a one-time purchase.
+Email marketing returns an average $42 for every $1 spent, and the math is even better for gyms: each returned member means months of fees, not a one-time sale.

-Studios that maintain regular email contact with members see 20-40% less churn compared to those that rely solely on their app or social media.
-The personal touch of an email, especially one that uses the member’s name and feels genuine, creates a connection that impersonal notifications can’t match.
+Studios with regular email contact see 20-40% less churn than those relying on their app or social media alone.
+A genuine email that uses the member’s name builds a connection impersonal notifications can’t match.

 Tips for effective fitness emails

-- Be encouraging, not guilt-tripping.
+- Encourage, don’t guilt-trip.
 “We miss you” works.
 “You haven’t been here in 47 days” doesn’t.
-Keep the tone supportive and positive.
+Keep it supportive and positive.

 - Keep it short.
-Members are busy.
-A few sentences, one clear message, and a reason to come back.
+A few sentences, one clear message, one reason to come back.
 That’s all you need.

 - Use images.
 A photo of your studio, a class in action, or your team creates warmth and familiarity.

-- Include one clear call to action.
-“Check the schedule,” “Book a class,” or “Come try our new instructor.”
+- One clear call to action.
+“Check the schedule,” “Book a class,” or “Try our new instructor.”
 Don’t overwhelm with options.

 - Send at the right time.
-Sunday evenings are great for planning the week ahead.
-Mid-week works for weekend class reminders.
-See our guide on the best time to send for more.
+Sunday evenings suit week planning; mid-week works for weekend reminders.
+See our best time to send guide.

 For more ideas, read our blog post about why Minutemailer shines for yoga studios.